-Kito Rodriguez is a Puerto Rican, Chicano, Americano artist, multi-instrumental musician, producer and audio engineer from New York City now based in Los Angeles who blends funk, soul, rock, pop, reggae and electronica, seasoned with Latin and world music flavors.
+Kito Rodriguez is a Puerto Rican, Chicano, Americano artist, singer- songwriter, multi-instrumental musician, producer and audio engineer originally from New York City now based in Los Angeles who blends funk, soul, rock, pop, reggae and electronica, seasoned with Latin and world music flavors.
 In the tradition of socially conscious songwriters like Curtis Mayfield, John Lennon, Bob Marley and Peter Tosh, Kito soulfully sings topical lyrics that speak truth to power, heighten social awareness, raise consciousness, and inspire love with the explicit purpose of moving hearts, minds and bodies.
+Member of BMI and NARAS (the National Academy of Recording Arts & Sciences, Inc., also known as The Recording Academy “the GRAMMYS”).

 Kito has performed worldwide, venue highlights include: